owlleg6/hostsmate/README.md

 ## How to use

-Make sure to use `sudo` when running `hostsmate` to ensure that it has the necessary permissions to modify your system's hosts file.
+Always use `sudo` when running `hostsmate` to ensure that it has the necessary permissions to modify your system's hosts file.

 Start `hostsmate` with `sudo hostsmate --run`.